eponkratova/zoomcamp_course_project/README.md

 _pipelines_ are used to "stitch" together different steps, such as data extraction; data normalization or flattening and standardizing data structures; and loading the processed data into the destination.

 1. Since I planned to extract data from a REST API and load it to Redshift, I run ```dlt init rest_api redshift``` to initialize a new project and generate a templated script, serving as the foundation for building a dlt pipeline.
-Read more at https://dlthub.com/docs/tutorial/rest-api.
+Read more at [dlt site]([https://dlthub.com/](https://dlthub.com/docs/tutorial/rest-api).

 2. During the previous stage, I set up AWS credentials to connect to the S3 bucket and added them to a ```.dlt/secrets.toml``` file - the file is excluded from version control: